qakaio/Kaio-QA-docs-and-cheatsheets/playwright-javascript-cheatsheet.md

-# Playwright JavaScript for Web Cheat Sheet
+# Playwright JavaScript Web Cheat Sheet

 A quick reference for the most important Playwright commands in JavaScript, with real usage examples.